hyperledger-labs/splice/README.md

 - `Test/compile`: compile production and test code
 - `apps-common/compile`: compile production code of the `apps-common` subproject
 - `scalafixAll`: invoke scalafix across all configurations where scalafix is enabled.
-    It's a linting and rewrite tool we use to organize imports.
+    `scalafix` is a linting and rewrite tool we use to organize imports.
 This may run for a long time as it needs to do a full compile.
 - `format`: apply `scalafmt` to format source files
 - `damlBuild`: create `.dar` files for all Daml projects
 - `bundle`: create a release bundle in `apps/app/target/release/<version>`.
 The release binary is loaded into your PATH automatically via `direnv`.
 Simply run `coin` to call it.